enso-org/enso/docs/language-server/protocol-project-manager.md

    *
    * Possible values are:
    * - a semver version string identifying an Enso engine version,
-   * - `default` to use the current default
+   * - `default` to use the current default.
-   * - `latest-installed` to use the most recent version that is installed on
-   *   the system.
    *
    * The field is optional - if it is missing, it is treated as `default`.
    */
   version?: String;

-  /** Specifies whether to install missing components.
+  /** Specifies how to handle missing components.
    *
-   * If not provided, defaults to false.
+   * If not provided, defaults to `fail`.
    */
-  installMissingComponents?: bool;
+  missingComponentAction?: MissingComponentAction;
 }
 ```

-> TODO [RW] discuss: Do we also want a 'latest-available' that would check the
-> repository for newer versions?
-While we are at it, as the version needs to be
-> specified somehow, we may want to be able to query all available version
-> strings from the repository?
-To allow users to choose a version for their new
-> project, besides just `engine/list` which only lists currently installed
-> versions.
-Or since the engine versions can be queried, we may want to get rid
-> of `latest-installed`.

 #### Result